 The Science: Why Healthy Soil Matters

-Deploying beneficial microbes to restore life
+Deploying and feeding beneficial microbes to restore life

-Once unleashed in their native environment, the microbes set to work naturally cycling the nutrients needed by plants — in particular, protozoa consume bacteria to generate nitrogen in a molecular state that is ideal for plant consumption.
+Once established in their native environment, the microbes set to work naturally cycling the nutrients needed by plants — in particular, protozoa consume bacteria to generate nitrogen in a molecular state that is ideal for plant consumption.
 The plants take up these nutrients produced by the microbes, and in turn deposit exudates back into the soil that serve as food for the microbes.

-This elegant, natural system — with its symbiotic relationship between soil and plants — creates a stable environment in which plants can thrive.
+Supported by our treatment programs, this elegant, natural system — with its symbiotic relationship between soil and plants — creates a stable environment in which plants can thrive.